founder

 • TheCapitol.Net; lectured senior FAA officials on hyper-partisanship (Dec.
 2021); PAID

-• Northwestern, Medill School (MS in Journalism); panel on freelancing & evolving state of media (May 2021)
+• Northwestern, Medill School (MS, Journalism); independent media panelist (May 2021)

-• Leadership Institute, How to be a Pundit w/ Matt Lewis, Daily Beast; online workshop of 40+ (July 2020)
+• Leadership Institute, How to be a Pundit w/ Daily Beast’s Matt Lewis; 40+ students (July 2020)

-• TheCapitol.Net; Workshop for 29 senior FAA officials; explored media’s role in politics (July 2020); PAID
+• TheCapitol.Net; media & politics workshop for 29 senior FAA officials (July 2020); PAID

-• American University (online, COVID); lectured Comms students on bleak media landscape (May 2020)
+• American University; lectured Comms students on bleak media landscape (May 2020)

-• Loyola University Maryland (online; COVID); lectured poli-sci students on pandemic coverage (May 2020)
+• Loyola University Maryland; lectured poli-sci students on pandemic coverage (May 2020)

-• NYU (scheduled onsite, but COVID forced it online); lectured BA public policy students on how President Trump – like his predecessors – has exploited weaknesses in the contemporary press corps (April 2020)
+• NYU; lectured BA public policy students on how President Trump – like his predecessors – has exploited weaknesses in the contemporary press corps (April 2020)

 • University of Oklahoma; lectured BA in journalism students on how solid reporting is the only antidote to being labeled “fake news” and “the enemy” (March 2020)

-• TheCapitol.Net; Capitol Hill workshop for a group of 20, ranging from government employees to embassy staffers from across the globe; explored the roots of today’s hyper-partisan Congress and media landscape (September 2019); PAID
+• TheCapitol.Net; Capitol Hill workshop for 20 diplomats and federal workers; explored roots of today’s hyper-partisan Congress and media landscape (September 2019); PAID

-• TheCapitol.Net; Capitol Hill workshop for 20+ senior acquisition managers at the FAA; explored the history of the media with an eye towards combatting charges of “fake news” (Sept.
+• TheCapitol.Net; Capitol Hill workshop for 20+ senior acquisition managers at the FAA; explored the history of the media with an eye towards combating charges of “fake news” (Sept.
 2019); PAID

-• Aspen Ideas Festival, Moderator; Led “CBD: Hype or Hope?” panel; explored CBD myths & need for FDA regulations; only sold-out panel for Health portion of ideas fest (June 2019); FREE TRAVEL & LODGING
+• Aspen Ideas Festival; moderated “CBD: Hype or Hope?” panel; explored CBD myths & need for FDA regulations; only sold-out panel (June 2019); FREE TRAVEL & LODGING

-• Johns Hopkins University (MA in Government & Public Policy); gave students a tour of the Capitol and a lecture attempting to debunk The Golden Age Fallacy too often employed in political and media debates these days (May 2019); PAID
+• Johns Hopkins University (MA, Government & Public Policy); Capitol tour & lecture debunking Golden Age Fallacy too often employed in political and media debates (May 2019); PAID

 • TheCapitol.Net; Capitol Hill workshop for 20+ senior acquisition managers at the FAA; lectured on new media’s impact on government (March 2019); PAID